siderolabs/talos/docs/content/configuration/userdata.md

 #### Size

-The size of the `/var` partition in bytes.
+``Size`` defines the size of the `/var` partition in bytes.
 If this parameter is omitted, a default value of 1GB will be used.
 This partition will auto extend to consume the remainder of the unpartitioned space on the disk.

 ```yaml
 install: